* Translated by AI

 /Photo=Ayane Instagram

-While musical actress Lee Ji-hoon (47)'s Japanese wife Ayane (33) is pregnant with her second child, she engaged in a heated exchange with netizens over childcare practices for her first daughter, Lu-hee, even invoking 'Lee Su-ji's satire.'
+While musical actress Lee Ji-hoon (47)'s Japanese wife Ayane (33) is pregnant with her second child, she engaged in a heated exchange with netizens over childcare arrangements for her first daughter, Lu-hee, even invoking 'Lee Su-ji's satire.'

-Earlier, on the 7th, Ayane posted on her Instagram: "It was a bit shocking.
-Lu-hee is still a baby who doesn't eat salt, so she only eats rice crackers and hasn't been given vitamin candies.
-However, yesterday I found candy wrappers in the non-woven bag she brought from daycare.
-Since she didn't know the taste yet, I had only ever explained at the hospital or cultural center that 'this is something you can't eat,' persuading her by saying 'you can't have this.'
+Earlier, on the 7th, Ayane posted on her Instagram, "It was a bit shocking," adding, "Lu-hee is still a baby who doesn't eat salt, so she only eats rice crackers and hasn't been given vitamin candies.
+However, yesterday I found candy wrappers in the non-woven fabric bag she brought home from daycare.
+Since she didn't know the taste yet, I had only ever had to explain at the hospital or cultural center that 'this is something you can't eat,' persuading her by saying 'you can't have this.'
 Now that she knows she can eat it, she keeps saying 'candy, candy.'"
 She publicly expressed her dissatisfaction with the daycare center.

 In response, some netizens pointed out that she was being "unusual."
 This drew even more attention, especially since comedian Lee Su-ji had recently released satirical content on her YouTube channel about daycare teachers suffering from unreasonable demands from parents.

 Netizens visited Ayane's SNS account and commented, "Watch Lee Su-ji's YouTube video about kindergarten teachers.
 It's exactly your situation.
 You don't even realize what's wrong; it's precisely your case," "No educational institution would welcome a mother like this.
 Home childcare is the answer.
-Please don't cause trouble everywhere; please do home childcare," and "Stop being difficult and raise your child alone at home.
+Please don't cause trouble everywhere; just do home childcare," and "Stop being difficult and raise your child alone at home.
 Daycare teachers are someone's precious daughter and mother as well."

 Ayane married Lee Ji-hoon, who is 14 years her senior, in 2021, and welcomed a daughter in July 2024.
 She is currently in her 10th week of pregnancy with her second child.